-Fertilizing your lawn has a myriad of benefits, both short and long term, that contribute to the overall health and look of your yard.
-Benefits of including lawn fertilization into your lawn care routine include:
+Fertilizing your lawn has a myriad of benefits, both short and long term, that contribute to your yard's overall health and look.
+Benefits of following your aerated lawn routine with fertilization include:

 Choosing the appropriate fertilizer means taking a closer look at what nutrients your lawn needs to grow and thrive.
-At Simple Lawn Solutions, we want you to know that the three nutrients your yard needs most are nitrogen (N), phosphorus (P), and potassium (K).
+At Simple Lawn Solutions, we want you to know that the three nutrients your yard needs most are nitrogen (n), phosphorus (p), and potassium (k).
 You will often see the acronym ‘NPK' noted on bags of fertilizer or liquid lawn care products.
-But what can you expect from the macronutrients listed above?
+What can you expect from the macronutrients listed above?

-Nitrogen is the nutrient instrumental in giving your lawn a vibrant, brilliant green color, the kind of color that will have your neighbors stopping on their walks around the block.
+Nitrogen is the nutrient instrumental in giving your lawn a vibrant, brilliant green color.
+You know, the kind of color that will have your neighbors stopping on their walks around the block.
 Nitrogen keeps your yard from appearing patchy, thin, or yellow.

 Phosphorus helps to stimulate root growth and enhance overall plant health.
-You should be sure to fertilizer a newly-seeded lawn with phosphorus to promote growth from the first day of seeding!
+You should be sure to fertilize a newly seeded lawn with phosphorus to promote growth from the first day of seeding!
 Be sure to test your yard periodically, as too much phosphorus can be detrimental and cause an increase of pesky weeds.

 Despite coming last on our list, potassium may be the most important of the three macronutrients.
-Potassium is responsible for facilitating some of the most crucial internal processes of the plant cell, including photosynthesis, respiration, water absorption, and protein production.
+Potassium is responsible for facilitating some of the plant cells’ most crucial internal processes, including photosynthesis, respiration, water absorption, and protein production.

 Be sure to seed your grass in the spring as well.
 Seeding during the spring replenishes your grass so that your lawn looks consistently green and lush instead of patchy and thin.
 Additionally, weeds, especially crabgrass, begin to germinate during late spring.
 The best way to get rid of crabgrass?
 Grab and rip!

-Mowing is incredibly important during the summer months, but did you know that the height you mow your lawn matters?
-Set your mower to chop your grass at no more than three inches in height, to allow your lawn to develop a deeper root system.
+Mowing is critical during the summer months, but did you know that the height you mow your lawn matters?
+Set your mower to chop your grass at no more than three inches in height to allow your lawn to develop a more in-depth root system.

 Weed control extends from the spring into the summer months.
-There are many liquid lawn care products you can use to take care of excess weeds, especially if you were not as proactive about preventing crabgrass growth during the spring.
+You can use many liquid lawn care products to take care of excess weeds, especially if you were not as proactive about preventing crabgrass growth during the spring.

 Fall is a crucial time to prepare your lawn for the harsh winter months.
 As the leaves fall and coat your yard, you'll want to rake them up and clear away any additional debris, such as twigs and small branches.
-Allowing leaves to form a carpet on your lawn can lead to moisture becoming trapped under them, which can cause rot and affect the health of your yard.
+Allowing leaves to form a carpet on your lawn can lead to moisture becoming trapped under them, which can cause rot and affect your yard's health.